Skip to content

 gemba serve --beads-read-only --beads-url 'mysql://reader@127.0.0.1:3307/gemba' --auth none

-The SPA opens on /board in Flat view.
-Flat shows milestones, epics, decision beads, and work beads in one dense list.
-Switch to Cascade when you want the milestone to epic to bead hierarchy, or open Graph to inspect dependencies.
-The Order control applies to Flat, Cascade, and the regular board: modified, created, edited, or ID order.
+The SPA opens on /board as the same status board used by full Gemba: Ready, In Progress, and Done, backed directly by Beads state rather than by an orchestration plane.
+Use Refine when you want the dense table, milestone -> epic -> bead hierarchy, or grouped swimlane planning views.
+Open Graph to inspect dependencies.
+Graph’s funnel menu can filter by milestone, epic scope, title/id search, state, or kind.
+The Order control applies to Board and Refine planning views: modified, created, edited, or ID order.
 Edited currently uses the persisted updated_at timestamp until the Beads source exposes a distinct edit timestamp.

 Available Beads-only actions: